 Why did Stephen obsess over her so much?
 Especially after all she’d done to him?
 Had Jack been in Stephen’s place, he would have dismissed her out of his mind and been done with it.
 His own attachment to Stephen aside, Jack very strongly felt that Diana did not deserve to have him as a husband, and that he still loved her so, that she so dominated her heart, seemed to him to be a horrible injustice.

-He supposed he ought to put his attachment to Stephen aside if he wanted to be angry; after all, he was intending to be married too.
+He supposed he ought to put his attachment to Stephen aside if he wanted to be angry.
+After all, he was intending to be married too.
 But Sophie was not like Diana, and it did not at all seem to him to be the same thing.
 Of course he loved Sophie dearly, and being married to her would make him a very happy man.
 But she did not possess him in the way Diana possessed Stephen, and Stephen need never feel the fear that Jack could not help but feel, and that fueled his jealousy and anger: that he would lose Stephen to Diana completely.

-There was even a small part of him, a very small part, that hoped that something would happen and Stephen would not be married to Diana, that she would refuse him, or run off again.
+There was even a small part of him, a very small part, that hoped something would happen, and Stephen would not be married to Diana, that she would refuse him, or run off again.
 He would not put it past her to do either.
 It was a part of himself he did not acknowledge very often, and he did so now with the deepest shame.
 For the most part he dreaded this possibility far more.
 He was not certain he could bear continuing to see Stephen in pain.

 Even though suffering had a way of making Stephen so very beautiful.

 He’d first seen it after they’d rescued Stephen from Port Mahon.
-Granted, when they’d first brought Stephen in, he hadn’t been too pretty a sight, but they’d washed and dressed him, and shortly into their journey to Gibralter, Jack had found himself sitting by a cot in which Stephen was wrapped up as comfortable as they could make him, smiling in a laudanum-induced sleep, so oddly still.
+Granted, when they’d first brought Stephen in, he hadn’t been too pretty a sight, before they’d washed and dressed him.
+But shortly into their journey to Gibralter, Jack had found himself sitting by a cot in which Stephen was wrapped up as comfortable as they could make him, smiling in a laudanum-induced sleep, so oddly still.
 When they had shared a bed in Spain and elsewhere Stephen often tossed about in his sleep, and when Jack made love to him he wiggled and writhed in his arms.
 The stillness had seemed wrong.

 It was a very vivid memory, watching the lantern light play on Stephen’s face, so very pale.
-Stephen was not attractive; Jack still didn’t know what had made him develop that first sexual desire for Stephen when they had been staying in Spain, but he was fairly certain the man’s physical appearance had little to do with it.
-But somehow, settled into a peace after such suffering, so strong yet so fragile and vulnerable, Stephen’s face and sallow skin had taken on a sort of beauty that Jack could barely comprehend, let alone attach any words to.
+Stephen was not attractive; Jack still didn’t know what had made him develop that first sexual desire for him when they had been staying in Spain, but he was fairly certain the man’s physical appearance had little to do with it.
+But somehow, settled into a peace after such suffering, so strong, yet so fragile and vulnerable, Stephen’s face and sallow skin had taken on a sort of beauty that Jack could barely comprehend, let alone attach any words to.
 He could attach feelings to it: agony and tenderness, an indescribable ache in his gut, and altogether the feeling he might die for having seen this terrible beauty.

 There wasn’t quite that intensity with this fever, if only because Stephen wasn’t in so nearly as bad a way as he had been, and Jack was certain he would recover; he hadn’t been back then.
 But there was echoes of it in that nearly white face, in his arms thrown carelessly over the blankets...Jack’s eyes traveled to Stephen’s hands.

 He picked them up and ran his fingers along them, marveling at how smooth they were.
 They might have betrayed him during the duel with Canning, but it was still comfort to hold them in his and feel their improvement.
-He knew the most intimate details about these hands; he recalled their particular contours and strengths before Stephen’s capture, afterwards on the Lively he had held them feeling horror at what they had become, and then from early on in the Surprise, he came to learn them again.
+He knew the most intimate details about these hands.
+He recalled their particular contours and strengths before Stephen’s capture, afterwards, on the Lively, he had held them feeling horror at what they had become, and then from early on in the Surprise, he came to learn them again.

 After his initial engagement to Sophie, Jack had been unsure if his carnal relations with Stephen would continue.
 While it wasn’t a pleasant thing to admit to himself, he knew Stephen was right about him and chastity, he could not manage it.
 But he would be no Lord Nelson there; he would do nothing that was certain to cause Sophie pain.
 He knew well there were things that Sophie would not be likely to find out about, but he could not think his relations with Stephen were that safe.
 Stephen was certainly no whore, and he could not be dismissed out of hand like one.